MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W12D5 and BEYOND
+SF only: Take the official coding test from one of App Academy's hiring partners.

+SF & NY:
 * Continue applying to 15 places and adding 15 companies to your Job Search Roadmap every weekday.
 * Continue coming back to a/A!
 We provide a place to conduct your job search, plus a supportive community.
 * There may be optional lectures from a/A staff and alumni.